-If a concentration has been implemented in breach of the Competition Law or in breach of a prohibitive decision, the Competition Commission (the Commission) may require the undertakings concerned to dissolve the concentration, in particular through the dissolution of the merger or disposal of all the shares or assets acquired, so as to restore the situation prevailing before the implementation of the concentration.
+If a concentration has been implemented in breach of Law No. 3959/2011, as amended (the Competition Law) or in breach of a prohibitive decision, the Competition Commission (the Commission) may require the undertakings concerned to dissolve the concentration, in particular through the dissolution of the merger or disposal of all the shares or assets acquired, so as to restore the situation prevailing before the implementation of the concentration.

 Divestment has to date been ordered only once, in a transaction between Greek companies.
 The Commission may also order any other appropriate measure for the dissolution of the merger.